ninetydays/kross-finance-sdk/docs/loans.md

 Loans class
-The `Loans` class is a client for interacting with the Kross API's loans-related endpoints.
+The `KrossClient` class is a client for interacting with the Kross API's loans-related endpoints.
 It extends the `KrossClientBase class` and provides methods for checking loans information.

 ### Table of Contents